MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/push/audiences.md

 ## Audiences

 Audiences let you segment your user base based on a set of properties and send them targeted notifications.

+An example of an audience could be "App Version = 1.0.0" and "Country = Spain".

 These properties can be of two types:

 **Device Properties:**